Slicer/Slicer/Docs/user_guide/getting_started.md

 #### View data

+Data module's Subject hierarchy tab shows all data sets in the scene.
+Click the "eye" icon to show/hide an item in all views.

-You can customize views by clicking on the push pin in the top left corner of viewer.
+You can customize views (show orientation marker, ruler, change orientation, transparency) by clicking on the push pin in the top left corner of viewer.
 In the slice viewers, the horizontal bar can be used to scroll through slices or select a slice.

 ![](https://github.com/Slicer/Slicer/releases/download/docs-resources/getting_started_view_controllers.png)